Find Affordable College Courses

 Read More…

-University of Massachusetts - Lowell landed the #9 spot in the 2023 rankings for the best chemistry programs.
-UMass Lowell is a large public school located in the large suburb of Lowell.
+University of Massachusetts - Lowell did quite well in this year’s ranking of the best schools for chemistry students.
+It came in at #9 on the list.
+UMass Lowell is a fairly large public school located in the suburb of Lowell.

 While working on their degree, chemistry majors at UMass Lowell accumulate an average of around $27,000 in student debt.